Jahan Shah: Conflict with Jahangir

 From around 1447 Jahan Shah was involved in a struggle against the Ak Koyunlu who had always been sworn enemies of the Qara Qoyunlu.
 First of these battles happened when Alvand Mirza rebelled and fled to Jahangir, chief of Ak Koyunlu.
 Jahan Shah demanded his rebellious nephew, but Jahangir refused to hand him over.
 Jahan Shah invaded Erzincan and sent his commander – Rustem beg to subdue Jahangir.
 Hopeless Jahangir sent his mother Sara Khatun to Mamluk Egypt while Jahan Shah started to support his half-brother Sheikh Hasan.
-While Sheikh Hasan was killed by Uzun Hasan, brother of Jahangir; Jahan Shah hasted to offer peace to Ak Koyunlu, in return to accept their submission.
+While Sheikh Hasan was killed by Uzun Hasan, brother of Jahangir; Jahan Shah hastened to offer peace to the Ak Koyunlu in return for their submission.
 Jahangir accepted and also wed his daughter to Mirza Muhammad.

 Conflict with Uzun Hasan

 Uzun Hasan did not acknowledge his elder brother's submission and rebelled against him, capturing Amid in 1457.
 Jahangir fled to Jahan Shah.
 Uzun Hasan was also supported by Safavids, their leader Shaykh Junayd being brother-in-law to Uzun Hasan.
-He was replaced by Shaykh Jafar – his uncle.
+Junayd had earlier been displaced as head of the Safavid order, with Jahan Shah's backing, by his uncle Shaykh Jafar.

 Jahan Shah set out from Tabriz with a great army on 16 May 1466, and came to the basin of Lake Van.
 While there, he was furious to learn that Uzun Hasan was raiding his lands with 12,000 cavalry.
 Meanwhile, Uzun Hasan, suspecting that Jahan Shah was planning to attack him, had carefully guarded the mountain passes.
-Envoys went back and forth between them, but because of Jahan Shah’s heavy demands, an agreement could not be reached.
+Envoys went back and forth between them, but because of Jahan Shah's heavy demands, an agreement could not be reached.
 Having advanced as far as Muş, Jahan Shah had to postpone his attack because of the onset of winter.
 As his troops began to complain, he decided to withdraw to a winter residence.
 Uzun Hasan caught his army by surprise and totally defeated them in a sudden attack.
-Mirza Yusuf and Mirza Muhammad was captured on 30 October or 11 November 1467 at the Battle of Chapakchur.
-Jahan Shah was killed in battle while fleeing. and with his death the great era of Qara Qoyunlu history came to an end.
+Mirza Yusuf and Mirza Muhammad were captured on 30 October or 11 November 1467 at the Battle of Chapakchur.
+Jahan Shah was killed in battle while fleeing, and with his death the great era of Qara Qoyunlu history came to an end.
 He was succeeded by his son Hasan Ali.
-Jahan Shah had been buried in southern part of Blue Mosque, Tabriz.
+Jahan Shah was buried in the southern part of the Blue Mosque, Tabriz.